Roll with Mascarpone and Red Berries: the soft dessert with a delicious and creamy filling

 • Separate the egg yolks from the whites and set the latter aside.

-Whisk the yolks with water, sugar, and vanillin with the electric whisk.
+Beat the yolks with the water, sugar, and vanillin using the electric whisk.
 Then, gradually add the flour, mixed with the potato starch, and the sifted baking powder.

-Mix the ingredients well until you get a homogeneous batter.
+Mix the ingredients well until a homogeneous dough is obtained.

-In a separate bowl, beat the egg whites until stiff.
-Then, add them to the batter and mix for another 5 minutes.
+Separately, beat the egg whites until stiff peaks form.
+Then, add them to the mixture and mix for another 5 minutes.

-Pour the batter into a rectangular baking sheet, greased and covered with a sheet of parchment paper.
+Pour the mixture onto a rectangular baking tray, buttered and covered with a sheet of parchment paper.

-As soon as it’s out of the oven, turn the tray over onto a cloth sprinkled with powdered sugar and gently remove the parchment paper.
-Roll the sponge cake onto itself.
+As soon as it comes out of the oven, flip the tray onto a tea towel sprinkled with powdered sugar and gently remove the parchment paper.
+Roll the sponge cake on itself.

-• Whip the cream and separately work the mascarpone with the powdered sugar.
-Then combine the cream with the mascarpone, mixing gently.
+• Whip the cream and separately, work the mascarpone with the powdered sugar.
+Then add the cream to the mascarpone, mixing gently.

 • Spread the sponge cake on the work surface and fill it with the mascarpone cream.
 Save a little cream for decoration.

-Also add the red berries (set some aside), well washed and patted dry, and form the roll by folding the base onto itself.
+Also add the red berries (set some aside), well washed and patted dry, and form the roll by folding the base on itself.

 Transfer the roll to a tray and decorate with powdered sugar, raspberries, blueberries, and dollops of cream.